umccr/agha-data-validation-pipeline/docs/aws-s3-sharing-setup.md

 ## Step 4 - Let the AGHA-GDR administrator know

-Your account is ready for the file being tranferred.
+Your account is ready for the file being transferred.

-Send us your bucket ARN and we will able to copy files over to your bucket.
+Send us your bucket ARN, and we will be able to copy files over to your bucket.

 ## Notes

 - When we copy the data to your S3 bucket.
-The data belongs to you and you will be charge for s3 storage.
+The data belongs to you, and you will be charge for s3 storage.
 You could try to save cost if you change S3 classes.
 Ref: [S3 classes](https://aws.amazon.com/s3/storage-classes/), [S3 pricing](https://aws.amazon.com/s3/pricing/)
 - Data transferred within AWS at the same region (ap-southeast-2) will incur no fee, for example you open the file via AWS ec2 (Virtual Machine).
 But if you decide to download this file somewhere else.
 This will attract egress cost.